-If you do not include all the basic information that your readers are looking for when they visit your blog, they will leave your site feeling disappointed, and without making an emotional connection to you, your products, or services.
-By making sure that your blog has, at the very least, these six items, you will go a long way to helping your readers to make a positive emotional connection with you and your company.
+Suppose you do not include all the essential information your readers seek when visiting your blog.
+In that case, they will leave your site feeling disappointed without making an emotional connection to you, your products, or your services.
+Making sure your blog has, at the very least, these six items will go a long way to helping your readers make a positive emotional connection with you and your company.

-1. You will learn about some of the basic items that most readers expect from your blog.
+1. You will learn some essential items that most readers expect from your blog.

-2. You will learn that these fundamentals will really help you understand what blogging is really about.
+2. You will learn how these items will help you understand what blogging is really about.

-3. You will learn how and why these fundamentals can make your blog your most powerful marketing and branding tool.
+3. You will learn how and why these fundamentals can make your blog your most potent marketing and branding tool.

-If you do not include all the basic information that your readers are looking for when they visit your blog, they will leave your site feeling disappointed, and without making an emotional connection to you, your products, or services.
-And because of this, many will not return to your blog, or buy your products or services.
+Suppose you do not include all the information your readers want when visiting your blog.
+In that case, they will leave your site feeling disappointed without making an emotional connection to you, your products, or your services.
+And because of this, many will not return to your blog or buy your products or services.

 Expectation # 1.
 Quality Content, Not Quantity

 Content, content, content.
 Content is king.
 We have all heard these two phrases before.
 The problem is that too many blogs still don’t provide quality content.
-Practical, useful, insightful, honest, and helpful content, that provides the information that your audience is looking for, is by far the best way to build an audience.
-Quality content is your way to prove to your audience that you know what you are talking about.
+Quality content proves you know what you are talking about.
+Practical, useful, insightful, honest, and helpful content that delivers the information your audience seeks is the best way to build an audience.

 Expectation # 2.
 Biography / Personal Information